 (4) The circumstances in which a person may be admitted as a member of the limited liability company;

-(5) (i) The right to have and a procedure for having a member’s membership interest evidenced by a certificate issued by the limited liability company, which may be issued in bearer form only if specifically allowed by the operating agreement;
+(5) (i) The right to have and a procedure for having a member’s membership interest evidenced by a certificate issued by the limited liability company, which may not be issued in bearer form;

 (ii) The procedure for assignment, pledge, or transfer of any membership interest represented by the certificate; and

 (iii) Any other provisions dealing with the certificate;

 (6) The method by which the operating agreement may from time to time be amended, which may include a requirement that an amendment be approved: